 Tables should be used sparingly.
-When designing tables, bear in mind their size relative to the dimensions of JCA's standard page size ( $149 \times 204$ mm).
-Complex or lengthy tables are best submitted as camera-ready copy; otherwise, present all tables in 1.5-spaced type, together with a complete, separate list of table captions.
+When designing tables, bear in mind their size relative to the dimensions of JSA's standard page size (189 x 245 mm).
+Complex or lengthy tables are best submitted as high-resolution images (see guidelines for illustrations above); otherwise, present all tables in 1.5-spaced type on a separate word document, complete with table numbers and captions.